-BNY Mellon defines risk appetite as "the level of risk it is normally willing to accept while pursuing the interests of our major stakeholders, including our clients, shareholders, employees and regulators".
+BNY Mellon defines Risk Appetite as "the level of risk it is normally willing to accept while pursuing the interests of our major stakeholders, including our clients, shareholders, employees and regulators".
 The Risk Appetite Statement ('RAS') defines metrics and controls to measure and monitor risks relative to the risk appetite.
 These metrics establish risk thresholds through qualitative and quantitative expressions of risk appetite to monitor risk-taking activities.

-The Risk Appetite of BNY Mellon SA/NV constitutes the risk limiting perimeter within which the Head Office, Branches and Subsidiary must operate.
+The Risk Appetite of BNY Mellon SA/NV constitutes the risk limiting perimeter within which the head office, branches and subsidiary must operate.

-The Board owns and defines the RAS, and is responsible for annually reviewing it and approves any amendment.
-The Risk Appetite Metrics Report is actively monitored, and managed by the BNY Mellon SA/NV Executive Committee through a defined governance and set of delegated controls to ensure that the performance of business activities remains within risk appetite levels.
-The Risk Appetite is reviewed if the risk profile changes or at least annually.
+The Board owns and defines the RAS, is responsible for annually reviewing it and approves any amendment.
+The Risk Appetite Metrics Report is actively monitored and managed by the BNY Mellon SA/NV ExCo through a defined governance and set of delegated controls to ensure that the performance of business activities remains within risk appetite levels.
+The Risk Appetite is reviewed if the risk profile changes or, at least, annually.
 It is governed by a Group Policy.

-The Board of BNY Mellon SA/NV adopts a prudent appetite to all elements of risk to which it is exposed.
+The Board adopts a prudent appetite to all elements of risk to which it is exposed.
 Business activities are managed and controlled in a manner consistent with the Board's stated tolerances using defined quantitative and qualitative measurements.
-The Board of Directors has sought to establish a clear set of tolerances for its business and has articulated it's appetite through a series of statements and metrics.
+The Board has sought to establish a clear set of tolerances for its business and has articulated it's appetite through a series of statements and metrics.